Cervantes007/typeodm.io/README.md

 }
 ```

-## Use case User-Todo
+## Use case: User and Todos

-In almost all applications the resource are store by user,
-in this case we'll see how to create documents 'User' and 'Todo' where each 'Todo' belong to a user.
+In almost all applications, resources belong to users.
+In this, we have `User` and `Todo` documents, where each `Todo` belongs to a user, via a [ref](https://mongoosejs.com/docs/populate.html).

 ```typescript
 @document()